Kennedy Grove Regional Recreation Area: Activities

 The picnic area and eucalyptus trees surrounding it in the park.

-Popular activities include hiking, day camps, bird watching, walking around the lawn asphalt path and special events such as cross-country meets.
-The eucalyptus grove is frequently used as a desirable setting for company picnics, family reunions and other group events.
+Popular activities include hiking, day camps, bird watching, walking around the lawn asphalt path, and special events such as cross-country meets.
+The eucalyptus grove is frequently used as a desirable setting for company picnics, family reunions, and other group events.

-Fern Cottage is an indoor/outdoor facility designed for a capacity of 60 guests (seated) or 120 guests {standing).
+Fern Cottage is an indoor/outdoor facility designed for a capacity of 60 guests (seated) or 120 guests (standing).
 L-shaped, it has a kitchen and two separate rooms, with an enclosed private backyard and two decks.

 Access

-Kennedy Grove's main entrance is off of San Pablo Dam Road in El Sobrante.
+Kennedy Grove's main entrance is off San Pablo Dam Road in El Sobrante.
 The park is open year-round, starting at 8:00 AM daily.
-Closing time depends on the month: November - February, 4:30 PM, March, 6:00 PM; April, 7:00 PM; May - August, 8:00 PM; September, 7:00 PM; October, 6:00 PM.
-Parking fees are charged on weekends and holidays from April 1 to October 31 and are $5.00 per car, $4.00 per trailered vehicle and $25.00 per bus.
+Closing time depends on the month: November - February, 4:30 PM; March, 6:00 PM; April, 7:00 PM; May - August, 8:00 PM; September, 7:00 PM; October, 6:00 PM.
+Parking fees are charged on weekends and holidays from April 1 to October 31 and are $5.00 per car, $4.00 per trailered vehicle, and $25.00 per bus.
 Visitors may bring dogs, and there is a dog fee of $2.00 each.